DrakoHyena/Minecraft-Function-Script/docs.md

 	- Subtracts the value from the variable
 - \*
 	- Multiplies the variable by the value
+- \\
+	- Divides the variable by the value
 - \^
 	- Exponentiates the variable by the value
 	- TODO: Might be REALLY bad for game vars